 Causes of adverse supply side shocks

 - Rising oil prices e.g. cartel activity by OPEC restricting supply and pushing up prices.

-- Bad weather – Hurricane Katrina disrupted supply in US.
+- Bad weather – Hurricane Katrina disrupted supply in the US.

 - Declining productivity, e.g. general strikes